 Innovative Plastic Injection Molding Techniques

-While the basic process of plastic injection moulding is relatively simple, involving only a handful of key elements, mastering the process at the level that Stack Plastics has is considerably more difficult.
+While the basic process of plastic injection molding is relatively simple, involving only a handful of key elements, mastering the process at the level that Stack Plastics has is considerably more difficult.
 We think of our specific methods as "scientific molding"—we experiment with different variables and collect data that helps us optimize our injection molding processes.
 This helps us achieve maximum efficiency, provide superior quality custom plastic injection molded parts, and maintain perfect repeatability for parts in quantities in the millions.

 Custom Plastic Injection Molding Capabilities for Low Quantity and Mult Cavity Injection Molding

 - Overmolding: involves combining two or more elastomer or plastic molded parts to fabricate a single component.
 This process can produce tight tolerances and is typically used to create soft-grip surfaces, improve ergonomics or create color contrast for aesthetics.